Yi Zhou Shu: Date and place of composition

-According to Chinese scholars, possible transmission line of the earliest Yizhoushu chapters went through the state of Jin (晉) and its subsequently divided territories.
+According to Chinese scholars, possible transmission line of the earliest Yizhoushu chapters went through the state of Jin and its subsequently divided territories.
 It is attested by the preserved textual quotes, most of which are ascribed to Jin personae.
 A number of thematic parallels are found between Yizhoushu and the Wenzi, which is reported to be also produced in Jin.